pingcap/blog/how-to-troubleshoot-rocksdb-write-stalls-in-tikv.md

 There are a couple of Grafana graphs that can help identify whether RocksDB’s write stall is the cause and needs additional investigation.

-We can use the following Grafana charts located in the section
+We can use the following Grafana charts located in the section:

 `[Cluster name] / TiKV-Details / [RocksDB - raft | RocksDB -kv]`